Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 February 2017

-The film continues on in contrast by documenting Pasolini’s admiration of the communitarian life he found when visiting kibbutz Bar’am.
+The film, in contrast, documents Pasolini’s admiration of the communitarian life he found when visiting kibbutz Bar’am.
 What he failed to realize was that this “freedom, emancipation and model for communitarian life” was built on the ruins of Palestinian villages: Kafr Bir’im in this case, a Christian village evacuated by Jewish militia in 1948 and demolished in 1953 to prevent its inhabitants from returning.
-The site today has been declared a national park and touristic archaeological site.
-However, some of the original inhabitants succeeded in remaining close to their village of origin, and their struggle to return has never ceased.2
+The site today has been declared a national park and tourist-attracting archaeological site.
+However, some of the original inhabitants have succeeded in remaining close to their village of origin, and their struggle to return has never ceased.2

 Pasolini’s film stumbles from stereotype to stereotype.
-This continues to the point at which, upon arriving to Jerusalem, a city divided in two, he capitulates in his search.
-Many before him had the same problem and attempted to redesign the country so that it would resemble this biblical image.
-Instead, desperate, Pasolini moved the location of his film to the Sassi of Matera in southern Italy—ancient cave dwellings that a few decades later would become inscribed on the UNESCO World Heritage List.
+This continues to the point at which, upon arriving in Jerusalem, a city divided in two, he capitulated in his search.
+Many before him had the same problem and attempted to redesign the country so that it would resemble their biblical image.
+Instead, desperate, Pasolini moved the location of his film to the Sassi of Matera in southern Italy—ancient cave dwellings that a few decades later would be inscribed on the UNESCO World Heritage List.

 Refugee Heritage is an attempt to imagine and practice refugeeness beyond humanitarianism.
-Such a does not just require rethinking the refugee camp as a political space: it demands redefining the subject of the refugee itself as a being in exile and understanding exile as a political practice of the present capable of challenging the status quo.
-In this sense it can be seen as our ultimate aim to reframe the position of the refugee from one of weakness to one of strength.
-Recognizing a “culture of exile” is the perspective from which social, spatial and political structures can be imagined and experienced beyond the idea of the nation-state.
+This does not just require rethinking the refugee camp as a political space: it demands redefining the subject of the refugee itself as a being in exile and understanding exile as a political practice of the present capable of challenging the status quo.
+In this sense, it can be seen as our ultimate aim to reframe the position of the refugee from one of weakness to one of strength.
+Recognizing a “culture of exile” is the perspective from which social, spatial, and political structures can be imagined and experienced beyond the idea of the nation-state.

 Photo: Luca Capuano with Carlo Favero